 The platform, about 60 miles southwest of Grand Isle, Louisiana, is leased by Houston-based Walter Oil & Gas Corporation.
 The company did not respond to CNN’s requests for comment Tuesday.

-A light sheen about a half-mile wide was spotted by environmental inspectors, but was "dissipating almost immediately," the safety bureau said.
+A light sheen about a half-mile wide was initially spotted by environmental inspectors but dissipated “almost immediately,” the BSEE said.